bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/fermi level.md

 #### Define
 ## Fermi level ($E_F$ or $\mu$)
-The fermi level is the highest occupied energy level
+Fermi level is the energy level for the collection of particles at absolute zero temperature.

 The fermi level is the thermodynamic work required to add one electron to the body.

 #### Application to [[band theory]]
 In [[band theory]] the fermi level can be considered th